Parking on campus

 What if I overstay my hourly booking?

-DIVVY can assist when there is a car parked in a space you’ve booked.
-Please contact the 24/7 support number located on your DIVVY app.
-This number can also be found on our DIVVY access controller at the entrance to the car park or your booking confirmation email.
-Alternatively, you can email the DIVVY Support team at firstname.lastname@example.org
+Please contact the 24/7 support number (1300 030 317) or email email@example.com These details can also be found on the DIVVY access controller at the entrance to the car park, the booking confirmation email or in the app.

 How can I provide feedback about the carpark?

 General feedback should be provided to Campus Safety and Security by email to firstname.lastname@example.org